 This family of cyanoacrylates is ideal for applications that have a high degree of temperature cycling and/or extended operation at elevated temperatures.
-Normal cyanoacrylates will brake down at temperatures between 180°F to 200°F. These cyanoacrylates are good up to 275°F. Viscosities range from 5cps to 4000cps.
-Fixturing cure speeds range from 5 seconds to 25 seconds.
+Normal Cyanoacrylates will break down at temperatures between 180°F to 200°F. These Cyanoacrylates are good up to 275°F. Viscosities range from 5cps to 4000cps.
+Fixturing cure speeds range from 5 to 25 seconds.

 Medical (USP VI) Grades

-These cyanoacrylates have USP VI Certification and are generally used in bonding medical devices.
-Viscosities range from 5cps to 4000 cps and fixturing cure times from 5 seconds to 25 seconds.
+These Cyanoacrylates have USP VI Certification and are generally used in bonding medical devices.
+Viscosities range from 5cps to 4000 cps and fixturing cure times from 5 to 25 seconds.

-These chemical tools work in conjunction with CA PLUS Cyanoacrylates.
+These chemical tools work in conjunction with CA PLUS Cyanoacrylates, and all other Cyanoacrylates.

-Accelerators can be applied to one surface while a cyanoacrylate is applied to another surface and this will speed the curing of the adhesive.
-Accelerators can also be post applied on top of the bond joint and this will cure any adhesive outside of the bond.
-Accelerators can also be applied directly on top of the cyanoacrylate in the case of a wire tacking application.
+Accelerators can be applied to one surface while a Cyanoacrylate is applied to another surface, speeding the curing of the adhesive.
+Accelerators can also be applied on top of the bond joint and this will cure any adhesive outside of the bond.
+Accelerators can also be applied directly on top of the Cyanoacrylate, for example in the case of a wire tacking application.

-Debonder is used to clean up cured cyanoacrylate adhesive.
-Simply cover cured cyanoacrylate with Debonder and allow a few minutes before using a rag to remove material.
+Debonder is used to clean up cured Cyanoacrylate Adhesive.
+Simply cover cured Cyanoacrylate with Debonder, and allow a few minutes before using a rag to remove material.
 Sometimes more than one process is needed to remove heavy build up.
+Will work on skin.